-Getting your team to track their time consistently is no mean feat, so if you have managed to achieve that in your agency, give yourself a big pat on the back.
+Getting your team to track their time consistently is no mean feat.
+If you have managed to achieve that in your agency, give yourself a big pat on the back.

 The next challenge is what you do with the data.
-All the hard work that you have put in to getting the team to take time tracking seriously will be wasted if you don’t do anything with the data.
+You’ve put in the hard work getting the team to take time tracking seriously.
+However, this will be wasted if you don’t do anything with the data.

-You also create a lot of admin for your team with the time it takes to track all of their activity.
+You also create a lot of admin with the time it takes to track their activity.
 And it’s not fun for them either!

 So, if you’re making all of these sacrifices, you better be getting some serious value out of it.

 Yet many agencies have never quite been able to get to a point where the data is speaking to them in a way that they get true insights into what’s going on in their business.

 To make this breakthrough, make the team responsible for finding the insights.